 Make a Debt Repayment Plan

-If you have any debt, it’s essential to create a plan to pay it off and eliminate the credit card bills that keep you awake at night.
+If you have any debt, creating a plan to pay it off and eliminating the credit card bills that keep you awake at night is essential.

 Start by making a list of all your debts and their interest rates.
-Then, use the debt snowball method to pay off the smallest debts first.
+Then, use the debt snowball method to pay off the smallest debts.

 This way, you gather momentum and that feeling of accomplishment as you see those debts crossed off the list.

-Commit to staying very far away from consumer debt and specifically credit cards.
+Commit to staying very far away from consumer debt, specifically credit cards.
 Choose only to purchase anything if you have the money saved to do so.